Addison Emery Verrill: Life

 Verrill was born on February 9, 1839, in Greenwood, Maine, the son of George Washington Verrill and Lucy (Hillborn) Verrill.
 As a boy he showed an early interest in natural history, building collections of rocks and minerals, plants, shells, insects and other animals.
-When he moved with his family to Norway, Maine, at age fourteen he attended secondary school at the Norway Liberal Institute.
+He moved with his family to Norway, Maine, at age fourteen where he attended secondary school at the Norway Liberal Institute.

 Verrill started college in 1859 at Harvard University and studied under Louis Agassiz.
 He graduated in 1862 with a B.A.
 He went on scientific collecting trips with Alpheus Hyatt and Nathaniel Shaler in the summer of 1860 to Trenton Point, Maine, and Mount Desert Island and in the summer of 1861 to Anticosti Island and Labrador.
 In 1864 Verrill made reports on mining, or prospective mining, properties in New Hampshire, New York, and Pennsylvania.
 Two years after graduation from Harvard, he accepted a position as Yale University's Sheffield Scientific School first Professor of Zoology, and taught there from 1864 until his retirement in 1907.

-In 1861 while under the guidance of Louis Agassiz at Harvard he was sent to Washington D.C. to obtain specimens from the Smithsonian institution and promote friendly relations and interest between the scientific men of Washington and those of the Harvard Museum of Comparative Zoology.
+In 1861, while under the guidance of Louis Agassiz at Harvard, he was sent to Washington, D.C., to obtain specimens from the Smithsonian institution and promote friendly relations and interest between the scientific men of Washington and those of the Harvard Museum of Comparative Zoology.
 Under the direction of Spencer Fullerton Baird, Verrill spent almost three months working on the coral collections of the Smithsonian.
 The process of overhauling the collection required identifying various species, selecting type specimens and making up a set of duplicates to be sent back north to Harvard.
 While in Washington he became acquainted with many scientists and formed lifelong friendships with a number of them.